Katatonia: City Burials, Sky Void of Stars, and Nyström departure (2018–present)

 The band announced they would enter a hiatus in 2018.
 The band cited Öjersson being hospitalized by a serious back injury at the end of 2017, and a number of other undisclosed issues, for the band needing to take some time off and "re-evaluate what the future holds for the band."
 In February 2019, the band announced their return to celebrate the tenth anniversary of their 2009 album Night Is the New Day, with an anniversary tour and deluxe release of the album.
 Their eleventh studio album, City Burials, was released in April 2020; its first single was "Lacquer".
 Unable to tour in support the album due to the oncoming of the COVID-19 pandemic, the band instead turned to releasing further music.
 This included releasing a new live album Dead Air (2020), a compilation album Mnemosynean (2021) and a box set of the band's earliest material Melancholium (2022). and forging ahead into writing and recording a twelfth studio album.

-The band released their twelfth studio album, Sky Void of Stars, on January 20, 2023, followed by a European and US tour.
+The band released their twelfth studio album, Sky Void of Stars, on January 20, 2023, followed by a European and US tour with support from Icelandic post-metal band Solstafir.
+The band performed at Milwaukee Metal Fest in June 2024.

 On March 17, 2025, it was announced that Anders Nyström was departing the band due to "creative preferences and scheduling issues."
 Within a month of Nyström's departure announcement, the band revealed their 13th studio album, Nightmares as Extensions of the Waking State, would be released on June 6 via Napalm Records, and announced a new lineup consisting of Renkse, Sandin and Moilanen, alongside previous touring guitarists Sebastian Svalland (Pain) and Nico Elgstrand (ex-Entombed, Entombed A.D.), replacing the departing Nyström and Öjersson.
 In anticipation of the album, Katatonia released a music video for "Lilac".